 Distinguishable features of CMS and PHP frameworks

-There are three crucial factors you need to consider when opting for website development and it’s on this basis you can even judge a better and most suitable platform for your web development needs.
+There are three crucial factors you need to consider when opting for website development and it’s on this basis you can even judge a better and most suitable platform for WordPress development services.

 Talking about the security of your web application, it is better to go for web development with PHP frameworks instead of CMS because CMS is an open source entity that is open to everyone and hence, it is more vulnerable to security threats like SQL injection, cross-site scripting etc. PHP frameworks are more secure for corporate web development needs rather than CMS system.